phuctm97/ntast/README.md

 working with compliant syntax trees in JavaScript.
 However, ntast is not limited to JavaScript and can be used in other programming languages.

-ntast relates to the [unified] and unified-based projects in that ntast syntax trees can be used throughout their ecosystems.
+ntast relates to [unified] and unified-based projects in that ntast syntax trees can be used throughout their ecosystems.

+ntast relates to [Notion] and Notion API in that ntast syntax trees are designed to enable both reading from and writing to Notion API.
+Additionally, it has a set of utilities to transform data between two specifications.

 ### What this specification doesn't do

-ntast focuses on only content and is ignorant of Notion-application data, like _Workspaces_, _Accounts_, _Members_, _Permissions_, and similar settings.
+ntast focuses on only content and doesn't work with Notion-application data, like _Workspaces_, _Accounts_, _Members_, _Permissions_, and similar settings.
 Ecosystem plugins may extend functionalities for these data using [unified API][unified-api], Notion API, and relevant documentation.

+ntast syntax trees may keep snapshots of Notion-application data to make transformations possible, but that is the only purpose, ecosystem plugins shouldn't use these snapshots.

 ## Nodes